 top of page

-Apostle Islands Campsites & Route Recommendations
+Apostle Islands Campsite Guide & Route Recommendations

 The Apostle Island National Lakeshore campsites are operated by the park, and are reserved through Recreation.gov.
 Within this category there are 3 campsite options; GROUP (8 or more people) INDIVIDUAL (7 or less) and ZONE.
 (5 or less) Zone camping is essentially primitive camping with no amenities.
 You camp wherever you like, so long as you are away from other campsites.
 In the map below the numbered campsites are Individual, and the lettered campsites are group.